 Paintings of Himachal Pradesh

 The miniature paintings of Himachal Pradesh have received praise from domestic and global tourists.
-Popularly known as Pahari painting, it depicts the lives of Radha and Krishna.
-In its contemporary form, these miniature paintings also depict the flora and fauna of the state.
-Local artists also preserve the famous Kangra and Chamba School of Painting, as well as, the Buddhist Gompa style.
+Popularly known as the Pahari painting, it depicts the lives of Radha and Krishna.
+In their contemporary form, these miniature paintings also depict flora and fauna of the state.
+Local artists also preserve the famous Kangra and Chamba School of Painting and the Buddhist Gompa style.

 Handloom of Himachal Pradesh

-Raw Materials - Wool is obtained from migratory mountain goats, angora rabbits, and sheep bred in farms in Kinnaur, Chamba, Mandi and Hamirpur districts.
-Fine oak tasar and mulberry silk are obtained from silk farms in Bilaspur, Hamirpur, Kangra, Sirmaur and Una districts.
+Raw Materials - Wool is obtained from migratory mountain goats, angora rabbits, and sheep bred on farms in Kinnaur, Chamba, Mandi, and Hamirpur districts.
+Fine oak Tasar and mulberry silk are obtained from silk farms in Bilaspur, Hamirpur, Kangra, Sirmaur, and Una districts.
 Chemical and vegetable dyes are used to dye threads in various colors.

-Interesting feature - The Chamba rumal (handkerchief) embroidery on silk and muslin is an interesting feature of Himachali craft.
+Interesting feature - The Chamba rumal (handkerchief) embroidery on silk and muslin is an interesting feature of the Himachali craft.
 Designs depict the lives of Hindu gods such as Krishna and Shiva.
 The rumal is traditionally used during weddings.
-What is most interesting is that you will not find any knots in the satin embroidery.
+Most interesting is that you will not find any knots in the satin embroidery.

 Woodwork of Himachal Pradesh

 The people of Himachal Pradesh are involved in both basketry and woodwork.
 Their carved designs are Rajasthani in style with Mughal influences.
-You can buy them in Lakkar Bazaar at Shimla.
-If you go to any of the Tibetan markets you will find Tibetan style woodwork.
+You can buy them in Lakkar Bazaar in Shimla.
+If you go to any Tibetan markets, you will find Tibetan-style woodwork.

-Raw Materials - Wood from pine, birch, mulberry, horse chestnut and walnut trees are used.
-Additionally, bamboo stem and leaves are used for weaving baskets, trays and other household products.
+Raw Materials - Wood from pine, birch, mulberry, horse chestnut, and walnut trees are used.
+Additionally, bamboo stems and leaves are used for weaving baskets, trays and other household products.

 Interesting feature - You can see artistic carvings on the wooden doors and walls of temples and monuments in Himachal Pradesh.
-Check out Viceregal Lodge in Shimla, Chini Vishnu temple in Kalpa and other temples in Shimla, Kinnaur, Chamba, Sarahan and Brahmaur.
+Check out Viceregal Lodge in Shimla, Chini Vishnu temple in Kalpa, and other temples in Shimla, Kinnaur, Chamba, Sarahan, and Brahma.

 Metal work of Himachal Pradesh

-The museums in Dharamshala, Shimla and Chamba display a wide range of ancient metal work of Himachal Pradesh.
+The Dharamshala, Shimla, and Chamba museums display a wide range of ancient metalwork of Himachal Pradesh.
 You will find a Tibetan influence in the metal statues and a Rajput influence in the jewelry designs.